 All applicants reapplying to the Department of Anthropology must reapply to the Graduate School (and pay the application fee).
 You may reapply directly through the Graduate School website at: http://grad.uw.edu/admissions/apply-now/.

 If I am admitted, can I defer entry into the program the following year?

 The department does not offer deferments.
 Applicants will have to reapply to the program if they wish to be considered again.

 Is a personal interview required to apply to the department?

 No. Applicants however are welcome to visit the department.
 Especially if you live in the area.
 Please contact various faculty and students directly for appointments.
-The Graduate Program Assistant may be able to assist you in obtaining contact information.
+The Graduate Program Advisor may be able to assist you in obtaining contact information.